Politics of Egypt: Legislative branch

-Parliament meets for one eight-month session each year; under special circumstances the President of the Republic can call an additional session.
+Parliament meets for one eight-month session each year; under special circumstances, the President of Egypt can call an additional session.
 Even though the powers of the Parliament have increased since the 1980 Amendments of the Constitution, the Parliament continues to lack the powers to balance the extensive powers of the President.

 The House of Representatives (Maglis El Nowwab)

-The House of Representatives is the principal legislative body.
-It consists of a maximum 596 representatives with 448 are directly elected through FPTP and another 120 elected through proportional representation in 4 nationwide districts while the President can appoint up to 28.
+The Egyptian House of Representatives is the principal legislative body.
+It consists of a maximum 596 representatives of whom 448 are directly elected through FPTP and another 120 elected through proportional representation in 4 nationwide districts while the President can appoint up to 28.
 The House sits for a five-year term but can be dissolved earlier by the President.

-The Constitution reserves fifty per cent of the House may force the resignation of the executive cabinet by voting a motion of censure.
+The Constitution stipulates a majority of the House may force the resignation of the executive cabinet by voting a motion of censure.
 For this reason, the Prime Minister and his cabinet are necessarily from the dominant party or coalition in the assembly.
 In the case of a president and house from opposing parties, this leads to the situation known as cohabitation.

-The recent elections were held in 2015 and most recently in 2020.
+The recent elections were held in 2015, 2020 and most recently in 2025.

 Senate (Magles El Shiyoukh)

-The Senate was the 264-member upper house of Parliament created in 1980.
+The Egyptian Senate was a 264-member upper house of Parliament created in 1980.
 In the Senate, 176 members were directly elected and 88 members were appointed by the President of the Republic for six-year terms.
-One half of the Senate was renewed every three years.
+One-half of the Senate was renewed every three years.

-The Senate legislative powers were limited.
+The Senate's legislative powers were limited.
 On most matters of legislation, the People's Assembly retained the last word in the event of a disagreement between the two houses.

-It was called Shura Council which was abolished in the 2014 constitution.
+It was called the Shura Council, which was abolished in the 2014 constitution, only to be reinstated in the amendments of 2019.'

 Parliamentary Elections

-Political parties in Egypt are numerous and exceeds 100 parties.
+There are numerous political parties in Egypt, exceeding 100 in number.
 The formation of political parties based on religion, race or gender is prohibited by the Constitution.
 Before the revolution in 2011, power was concentrated in the hands of the President of the Republic and the National Democratic Party which retained a super-majority in the People's Assembly.

-Many new political parties that mostly were fragile formed in anticipation of running candidates in the 2011–12 Egyptian parliamentary election that was considered the first free one since the 1952 revolution.
-However the elected Parliament was dissolved by the constitutional court and new elections were held in 2015.
+Many new political parties, most of which were fragile, formed in anticipation of running candidates in the 2011–12 Egyptian parliamentary election, which was considered the first free election since the 1952 revolution.
+However, the elected Parliament was dissolved by the constitutional court and new elections were held in 2015.

-Below the national level, authority is exercised by and through governors and mayors appointed by the central government and by popularly elected local councils.
+Below the national level, authority is exercised by and through governors and mayors appointed by the central government as popularly elected local councils have remained suspended since 2011.